jeremiah-corrado/fem_2d/paper.md

     field_space.print_all_to_vtk("path/to/file.vtk")
 }
 ```
 Here, we are using a `UniformFieldSpace` to define our solution space over the domain.
-This structure defines a grid of points, such that the density is uniform across leaf-elements.
-As such, their parent elements will have a larger density because the leaf-element point grids are projected "downwards" onto their ancestor elements.
+This structure defines a grid of points, such that the density is uniform across leaf-elements.^[There is also a need for an implementation with densities proportional to the size of the elements.
+This would be useful for generating images of the fields, as the overall point-density would be globally uniform across the domain] Here, we use a 16x16 grid.
+The parent elements will have a larger density because the leaf-element point grids are projected "downwards" onto their ancestor elements.
+So, in this case, an element that has four children (who are leafs) would evaluate its local solution using a 32x32 point grid such that the points align with the grids on its descendants.

 We then use the same basis space as before, and the `EigenPair` from our solver to compute the fields.
 The `UniformFieldSpace` keeps track of solution components by name in a HashTable of Strings.
 The following line references these components to compute the magnitude of the electric field using a two-argument expression.
 This solution component is stored in the provided name `"E_mag"`.